ralna/GALAHAD/doc/Julia/rst-dir/struct_sbls_control_type.rst

 	Int32 new_h

-how much has :math:`H` changed since last factorization: 0 = not changed, 1 = values changed, 2 = structure changed
+how much has $H$ changed since last factorization: 0 = not changed, 1 = values changed, 2 = structure changed

 .. index:: pair: variable; new_c
 .. _doxid-structsbls__control__type_1a9eed9b4ef920c669df5ff1a7c67e3047: